-To cluster web pages based on their content, we use a modified version of the DC-tree algorithm [23].
+To cluster web pages based on their content, we use a modified version of the DC-tree algorithm [21], in which each web page is represented as a keyword vector.
 Originally, the DC-tree algorithm was a hard clustering approach, prohibiting overlap of clusters.
 We modified the algorithm to allow web pages to belong to different clusters.
 Indeed, some web pages could cover different topics at the same time.
 In the algorithm, each web page is represented as a keyword vector, and organized in a tree structure called the DC-tree.
 The algorithm does not require the number of clusters to discover as a constraint, but allows the definition of cluster sizes.
 This was the appealing property which made us select the algorithm.
 Indeed, we do not want either too large or too small content cluster sizes.
 Very large clusters cannot help capture missions from sessions, while very small clusters may break potentially useful relations between pages in sessions.

 The mission identification approach above relies on the availability of textual content of web pages, which could not always be satisfied.
 The purpose of identifying missions, however, is to identify users' concurrent information needs in the same visit.
 With some other specific application access logs, this goal can be achieved by other means.
-For instance, the URLs recorded in the VIVIDESK^(TM) access logs come from different web sites, and a large number of them are dynamically generated.
+For instance, the URLs recorded in the VIVIDESK access logs come from different web sites, and a large number of them are dynamically generated.
 This makes the access to page content for mission identification close to impossible.
 The alternative, however, is that since VIVIDESK integrates the simultaneous accesses to multiple on-line applications, it records in its logs the application attached to each given access.
 Therefore, we use the application identifier as an indicator of a mission.
-Our experiments (see Section 3) show that this is a good approach to identify missions for VIVIDESK^(TM) data.
+Our preliminary experiments (see Section 3) show that this is a good approach to identify missions for VIVIDESK data.
 Moreover, this generalizes our notion of mission.
 In addition, this highlights the importance to have application related logs rather than just relying on information poor web server logs.

-VIVIDESK^(TM) (www.vividesk.com) is a commercial system developed by the Centre of Health Evidence at the University of Alberta as a gate to a multitude of applications and on-line resources, and is used by hospital personnel and other health practitioners.
+VIVIDESK (www.vividesk.com) is a commercial system developed by the Centre of Health Evidence at the University of Alberta as a gate to a multitude of applications and on-line resources, and is used by hospital personnel.
 It has its specific session-based activity log which records details about user accesses to on-line pages via different applications.
 The log entries encompass more specific details than typical web server logs and pertain to different web sites rather than just one.
-Moreover, since users need to authenticate and then safely quit the application, users and exact sessions are automatically identified.